231014805/Case-Modeling/user story creation.md

 | T003    | Create counselor availability management interface.          | Dev Team    | 7               | To Do   |
 | T004    | Develop session booking system for students.                 | Dev Team    | 10              | To Do   |
 | T005    | Set up admin panel for user account management.              | Dev Team    | 9               | To Do   |

-*Selected User Stories for Sprint:*

-- US001: As a student, I want to register for an account so that I can access counseling services.
-- US002: As a student, I want to log in securely so that my personal information is protected.
-- US003: As a student, I want to book a counseling session so that I can receive timely support.
-- US005: As a counselor, I want to manage my availability so that students can book sessions accordingly.
-- US007: As an administrator, I want to manage user accounts so that the system maintains integrity.

-### 4. Documentation & Clarity (10 Marks)

-**Task:**

-Compile all artifacts into an Agile Planning Document.
-Ensure traceability to prior assignments by mapping user stories to requirements.

-**Deliverables:**

-1
-::contentReference[oaicite:0]{index=0}